Link IoT Edge provides two sample drivers: Light and LightSensor. This topic describes how to use the two drivers.

-- Assign the Light driver and a sub-device to an edge instance.
+- Assign the Light driver and a sub-device to the edge instance.

-+icon on the right side of All Drivers.
-Then, select Official Drivers from the drop-down list, and assign the Light driver to the edge instance.
++icon next to All Drivers.
+In the Assign Driver panel, select Official Drivers from the drop-down list and assign the Light driver to the edge instance.

 Table 1.
-Parameters Parameter Description Configuration Format The configuration method.
+Parameters of driver configurations Parameter Description Configuration Format The configuration method.
 Valid values:

 - Key-value Configuration